 Back to top

 Callum Gibson is a software developer for Deutsche Bank and is married with 4 school-age children.
 He’s been using Unix since 1986 when it was introduced to the University of New England where he attended.
 After working as a C programmer for a number of years, he finally bought his first PC in 1992 and installed 386bsd 0.1.
-Since then he’s also used NetBSD, OpenBSD and currently uses FreeBSD.
+Since then he’s also used NetBSD, OpenBSD and currently uses FreeBSD at home and at work.

 I was a high school teacher who, in a pathetic attempt to keep my year 10 students involved near the end of the school year, started teaching html authoring.
 Not having much money for software, I ended up installing FreeBSD 2.1 and Apache as the webserver for my students.